-Fuel filters are located in the mechanical space.
+Fuel filters are located on the forward engine room wall, to port and starboard.
 There is one water-separator type filter for each engine fuel line.
-Check all filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
+Check filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
 The filter elements should be changed every 500 engine hours, at every other oil change, once a season, or if a power loss is noticed, whichever comes first.
+Refer to the engine and filter user manuals for additional information, and see the end of this section for more fuel system maintenance information.